universalcore/unicore-cms-a4w/README.rst

 A4W Style Guide
 ================================

 For a general overview of Unicore's WoW, see our `WoW Documentation <http://ways-of-working.readthedocs.org/en/latest/process.html#our-front-end-development-process>`_.
-Overall, we use an approach known as Progressive Enhancement, in the way we construct out HTML, CSS and JS.
+Overall, we use an approach known as Progressive Enhancement.

 HTML
 ----